German SPD extends lead over Merkel's conservatives before TV election debate | Politics

 Germany's Social Democrats (SPD) have opened up a bigger lead over Armin Laschet's conservative bloc, a poll showed on Sunday ahead of a primetime television debate between the three main candidates to succeed Angela Merkel as Chancellor.

-Desperate to avert election defeat, Bavaria's CSU - sister party to Laschet's CDU - rallied behind him on Saturday and tried to bury underlying tensions.
-The TV debate starting at 8.15 pm local time (1815 GMT) will offer Laschet an opportunity to appeal directly to voters.
+Laschet has started targeting the SPD's chancellor candidate directly and said Olaf Scholz could form an alliance with the Greens and the far-left Linke that would raise taxes and make foreign policy mistakes.
+"This would hurt Germany and its affluence.
+We want to modernise Germany and also preserve stability," Laschet said in the radio interview.

-The SPD's Olaf Scholz won the first televised debate two weeks ago, according to polls, and is still by far the most popular of the candidates for chancellor.
-His ratings have not so far been hit by last week's raids on the finance and justice ministries as part of a probe into the government's anti-money-laundering agency, which as finance minister, Scholz oversees.
-The INSA poll was conducted partly before and partly after the raids.
+Scholz, who is not keen on sharing power with the Linke but has not ruled out working with them, won the first televised debate two weeks ago according to polls and is still by far the most popular of the candidates for chancellor.
+His ratings have so far not been hit by last week's raids on the finance and justice ministries as part of an investigation into the government's anti money-laundering agency, which as finance minister, Scholz oversees.

 Most experts think a three-way coalition is the most likely outcome of the election - a scenario that could take several months to negotiate during which time Merkel remains chancellor.